-Being the first and last Portuguese colony in China guaranteed that the cuisine you can now find in the Special Administrative Region of Macao will be reflective of its roots.
+Have you tried Macanese food?
+Being the first and last Portuguese colony in China guarantees that the cuisine you can now find in the Special Administrative Region of Macao will be reflective of its roots.
 The end result, Macanese food, is the culinary child of southeastern Chinese and Portuguese cuisines along with Asian influences.

 If you’re spending a day or two in the Vegas of the East, gambling and UNESCO Heritage sites are not the only things Macao can offer.
 Macanese cuisine is also worth the experience and a good way to get to know Macau’s history and culture.
 Here’s a list of where and what to eat in Macau as recommended by travel bloggers:

 Where to eat in Macau and must-try dishes

 One of the things I was keen to try during our full-on day trip to Macau was Macanese food, a fusion cuisine born of the island’s history as a Portuguese colony.
 This rich and delicious cuisine combines not only Portuguese and Chinese ingredients, techniques, and flavours but also those from other countries which Portugal colonized including India, Africa, South America, and Malaysia.

 Our local expert recommended a visit to Ristorante Litoral, a restaurant serving family recipes in the Macanese tradition.